HOME PAGE

 More on Yoganidra of Vishnu and Yogis

-Sleep is deified and the deity associated with Yoganidra go under several names: Parvati/Durga/Mahamaya/Devi/MahaKali or Mahalakshmi.
+Sleep is deified and the deity associated with Yoganidra goes under several names: Parvati/Durga/Mahamaya/Devi/MahaKali or Mahalakshmi.
 Parvati is regarded as the sister of Vishnu and Mahalakshmi is the Consort of Vishnu.
 At the end of Cosmic Cycle, Mahalakshmi assumes the form of Nidra-goddess or Sleep-goddess (Nidrā, Yoganidrā, Mahāmāyā, Mahāmārī, Kşudhā, Tṛşā, Kalarātri, Durgā, Pārvati --one with several names).
 Vishnu goes into cosmic yogic sleep after the deluge on serpent Adisesha.
 Sesa means Remainder and means what remains after the world is destroyed.
 Vishnu sleeps in the potentially generative Cosmic ocean on what remains after destruction.

 When Yoganidra remains and resides in Vishnu's eyes, it is Nimesham-closed eyes); When the sleep-goddess leaves the eyes and Vishnu, it is Unmesham or opening of eyes.
 Closing and opening of eyes correspond to the end of the world and the beginning of the world.